A multitude of magazines, journals, and blog sites are devoted to film, film making, and film studies; yet, we are different from all others.

 He believed that eugenic methods would help save the race.
 Kellogg embraced racial segregation.
 However, Kellogg and his wife also believed environment could overcome heredity tendencies to some degree.
 Together they fostered forty-two children, of various race and creed, often ‘undesirables’ in some way, partly because of their belief in their theory of environment over heredity (Schwarz, 2006, p.157).

-Eventually there were those, along with Kellogg, who took the eugenics idea to extremes in altering human life, while Americans and others had been “pre-suaded” toward its benefits from his work.
+Eventually, along with Kellogg, there were those who took the eugenics idea to extremes in altering human life, while Americans and others had been “pre-suaded” toward its benefits from his work.

 Are You Preparing Yourself?

 Now, switching scenes, are you preparing yourself . . . for thinking critically about movies and other important life issues?